 As an example, one part of an application might need to analyze uploaded images and categorize them automatically by performing digital image processing and extracting data.
 That might be a great target for a microservice.
 We could write that technology ourselves, using the same development tools as the rest of the product.
 However, it would be dramatically simpler if we created a microservice that leveraged the Computer Vision API on Azure or Amazon Rekognition on AWS.

 When to Avoid Microservices

 As exciting as microservices are, they don’t come without a cost.
 Each time a new microservice is added to the product, that means an extra communication pathway between it and other microservices.
-Since each is a mini application responsible for one part of the overall application, to accomplish the big-picture goal microservices need to talk to one another to get things done.
+Since each is a mini-application responsible for one part of the overall application, microservices need to talk to one another to accomplish the big-picture goal.

-Each microservice typically manages its own data, which means that information will move from a centralized model typical with a monolithic-based approach to a distributed model.
+Each microservice typically manages its own data.
+This means that information will move from a centralized model typical with a monolithic-based approach to a distributed model.
 This means data consistency will not be immediate, and that adds complexity.

 I’ll leave you with a few words of wisdom based on our years of experience building microservice-based applications for our clients:

 If It Ain’t Broke, Don’t Fix It.

 If you have a product that’s working well, has great performance, and is making customers happy, think carefully about whether you want to re-write it from scratch using a microservices approach.
 This is usually not a great idea.
 If there are areas of the application that aren’t working great, consider peeling those parts off into microservices, but not the whole thing.